 In addition to this work, Mr. Athanas regularly counsels institutional clients on compliance measures calculated to help ensure full compliance with applicable law.
 He has worked extensively in anti-corruption matters, where his in-depth knowledge of the Foreign Corrupt Practices Act (FCPA) enables him to counsel clients engaged in international business.
 His experience includes handling FPCA cases as a prosecutor and advising companies in a wide range of industries, including manufacturing, gaming, pharmaceutical, automotive, apparel, resource extraction and professional sports.
 As part of this work, he regularly provides training for key employees, creates and enhances anti-corruption policies and protocols, conducts internal investigations and provides day-to-day advice and counsel as anti-corruption issues arise.

 Additionally, Mr. Athanas conducts internal investigations on behalf of clients in the healthcare, manufacturing and financial services industries – whether as part of ongoing government inquiries or otherwise.
-He has written and lectured extensively on how to conduct internal investigations efficiently and effectively, and in a manner which inspires the confidence of prosecutors and regulators.
-His prosecutorial experience helps him maximize his corporate clients’ ability to recover for harm suffered as a result of wrongdoing by internal or external actors.
+He has written and lectured extensively on how to conduct internal investigations efficiently and effectively, and in a manner that inspires the confidence of prosecutors and regulators.
+His prosecutorial experience helps him maximize his corporate clients' ability to recover for harm suffered as a result of wrongdoing by internal or external actors.

 - Suffolk University Law School, J.D., cum laude